Khaleelhabeeb/fitnessify_auth/README.md

 # User Authentication API

+## view full documentation at `https://fitnessify.onrender.com/docs`

 This API provides endpoints for user authentication and password management.
 It is built using Flask and SQLAlchemy and has a MySQL database backend.

 ## Base URL

-The base URL for all endpoints is: `http://your-app-url/`
+The base URL for all endpoints is: `http:/fitnessify/`

 ## Endpoints